 Collins’s office did not answer detailed questions about his relationship with Innate, but it did provide a statement.

 Collins’s relationship with Innate began in 2005 when CEO Simon Wilkinson was the CEO of another Australian pharmaceutical company that was struggling financially: Virionyx.
 On a trip to the United States to look for new investors, Wilkinson reportedly met Collins.
-Collins, who then was an entrepreneur mostly in the manufacturing industry in Buffalo, invested $5 million into Virionyx, which became Innate Immunotherapeutics in 2009.
+Collins, who was then an entrepreneur mostly in the manufacturing industry in Buffalo, invested $5 million in Virionyx, which became Innate Immunotherapeutics in 2009.

 Innate’s prospectus also shows why Collins’s work on the 21st Century Cures Act presents such a potentially serious conflict of interest, ethics experts said.
 Collins’s provision in the bill makes it easier for companies to be granted investigative drug approval, something Innate’s prospectus repeatedly defines as its main strategy for reaching the U.S. market.